stockphrase/no-silo/content/courses/workshops/inter-library-loan.md

 A number of the best libraries in the world have formed a consortium designed to share resources and expand research opportunities for the entire academic community.
-As students of Dartmouth College, you may obtain borrowing privileges at any of the other participating libraries including Brown, Columbia, Cornell, Harvard, Massachusetts Institute of Technology, University of Chicago, University of Pennsylvania, Princeton, Yale and the Center for Research Libraries.
-The combined resources total a staggering 50 million volumes.
+As students at Dartmouth, you may obtain borrowing privileges at any of the other participating libraries including Brown, Columbia, Cornell, Harvard, MIT, University of Chicago, University of Pennsylvania, Princeton, Yale, and the Center for Research Libraries.

 To see if a book is available at another library, use a service called [Borrow Direct](http://www.dartmouth.edu/~library/res-share/borrowdirect/).
 With